 Why God is Morally Good

 God has made us hear his voice as obedient children who listen to a loving father.
 We do not merely know the bare fact that God is good; we know him.
 God’s goodness is not always apparent on the surface, especially when we experience injustice or suffering.
-However, in the end, we will see that even that injustice and suffering manifest the goodness of God.
+However, we see that even that injustice and suffering manifest the goodness of God.
 The choice is between God and a state of anarchy, God and oblivion, God and insanity.
 These are not choices at all.
 Believing in an irrational universe is a distinct lack of belief.